Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Tolman-Oppenheimer-Volkoff equations in Brans-Dicke theory - Rewriting the exact post-Newtonian parameters

 \section{Tolman-Oppenheimer-Volkoff equations in Brans-Dicke theory - Rewriting the exact post-Newtonian parameters}

 In the Bergmann-Wagoner-Nordtvedt theory, the parameter $\omega$ is a function of $\phi$.
 As a consequence, the Bergmann-Wagoner-Nordtvedt theory actually corresponds to an infinite class of theories---one for each function $\omega(\Phi)$ considered---and one needs to restrict oneself to a specific theory in order to derive the corresponding phenomenology.
-We will focus in the particular case $\omega(\phi) = \omega$ which constitute the case of the Brans-Dicke theory.
-Current constraints on the Strong Equivalence Principle with a pulsar in a triple star system gives $\omega > 140~000$ \cite{voisin:2020aa}.
+We will focus on the particular case $\omega(\phi) = \omega$ which corresponds to Brans-Dicke theory.
+Current constraints on the Strong Equivalence Principle with a pulsar in a triple star system give $\omega > 140~000$ \cite{voisin:2020aa}.

-We will firstly derive the modified Tolman-Oppenheimer-Volkoff equations of the Brans-Dicke theory that we will solve numerically in order to evaluate the exact post-Newtonian parameters.
-Then, with numerical integration we will directly evaluate these exact parameters.
+We first derive the modified Tolman-Oppenheimer-Volkoff equations of the Brans-Dicke theory that we will solve numerically in order to evaluate the exact post-Newtonian parameters.
+Then, with numerical integration we will directly evaluate them.